flipjs/blog-source/source/_posts/playing-with-object-observe.md

 Unfortunately, you cannot use it yet on most browsers, if not all.
 I tried Safari and Firefox, it didn't work.
 Even node.js has not implemented it yet.
 But, you can already play with it using Google Chrome.

-Here's the code I come up with:
+Here's the code I was playing with:

 ```js
 var myObject = { name : 'flipjs' }